Last updated: 05/05/2026

 Category: General processing activity

-When you access our website, server log files are automatically created.
+When you visit our website, so-called server log files are automatically created.
 These log files contain the following data, which the browser automatically transmits:

 • IP address